If fund manager Lasry gets ambassador nod, investors likely to stay

-NEW YORK (Reuters) - It’s not every day that a money manager gets tapped as the next ambassador to France, but investors in Marc Lasry’s $12 billion hedge fund Avenue Capital could be facing that scenario.
+NEW YORK, March 15 (Reuters) - It’s not every day that a money manager gets tapped as the next ambassador to France, but investors in Marc Lasry’s $12 billion hedge fund Avenue Capital could be facing that scenario.

 Lasry, a longtime Democratic donor and chief executive officer of the 18-year-old firm, is the frontrunner to be nominated by President Obama as the next ambassador to France, according to several people familiar with the situation.